Orlando, Florida: Neighborhoods

 There are 115 neighborhoods within the city limits and many unincorporated communities.
 Orlando's city limits resemble a checkerboard, with pockets of unincorporated Orange County surrounded by city limits.
 Such an arrangement results in some areas being served by both Orange County and the City of Orlando.
 This also explains Orlando's relatively low city population when compared to its metropolitan population.
 The city and county are working together in an effort to "round-out" the city limits with Orlando annexing portions of land already bordering the city limits.

 At the center of the Greater Orlando region is Downtown Orlando, the historic core and central business district of the city.
 It is bordered by Marks Street in the north, Mills Avenue (SR 15) in the east, Orange Blossom Trail (US 441) in the west, and Kaley Avenue in the south.
 It is home to many of the region's major banks, skyscrapers, government buildings, and cultural and tourist attractions, along with a large residential population.
 It is mostly composed of high-rise residential towers and office towers.
 Among the 79 of the high-rises in the Greater Orlando region, 46 are located in downtown.
 It is also the home to many of the city's cultural venues, such as Dr. Phillips Center for the Performing Arts, Kia Center, and Orlando Museum of Art.

-Southeast of Downtown is the rapidly growing neighborhood of Lake Nona.
+Southeast of Downtown is the growing neighborhood of Lake Nona.
 Along with being home to Lake Nona Golf & Country Club, it is also the health district for the city, with Lake Nona Medical City.
 It features the University of Central Florida's Health Sciences Campus, which includes the university's College of Medicine, Burnett School of Biomedical Sciences, the University of Central Florida College of Nursing, and the University of Central Florida College of Dental Medicine (along with a teaching hospital).
 The medical city also includes the Sanford-Burnham Medical Research Institute, Nemours Children's Hospital, and University of Florida College of Pharmacy, in addition to the Orlando Veterans Administration Medical Center (which began seeing clinical patients in 2015).